Birds born in a cage don’t know how to fly

 ~~{}~~

-After the small cage, we enter the final ante-room: The army and the university.
+After the small cage, we enter the final ante-room: the army and the university.

 ~~{}~~